BBA Business Organisation Concept of Finance Planning

 Financial management is varied as an integral part of over-all management rather than as a staff specially concerned with the fund-rasising operations only.
 Though all the important financial decisions are made by the top management, the financial executive is deeply involved in this process.
 His main responsibility is to provide all the necessary accounting information, analyze and discuss the various alternatives and to suggest suitable solutions.
 His responsibilities lie in the following spheres of finance function :

-- Financial Planning: It is the chief responsibility of a financial executive to make a sound financial forecast and then to play for achievement.
+- Financial Planning in Concept of Finance Planning: It is the chief responsibility of a financial executive to make a sound financial forecast and then to play for achievement.
 He tries for efficient management so that the firm might not experience a financial crisis and defer its payments.
 The goodwill of the firm suffers severely and even the liquidation of the firm may be demanded by the creditors if the financial crisis continues for a long time.

-- Raising of Necessary Funds: Another main responsibility of financial management is to supply adequate funds to the firm for its various operations.
+- Raising of Necessary Funds in Concept of Finance Planning: Another main responsibility of financial management is to supply adequate funds to the firm for its various operations.
 A cost benefit analysis of various alternative sources must be made before raising funds from any particular source.
 Impact of additional financing on the risk, control, and income of equity shareholders should be evaluated in term of its costs and its impact on the capital structure, etc.

-- Controlling the use of funds: A business firm is basically a profit earning concern, whose earnings depend to a large extent upon the efficient utilization of funds.
+- Controlling the use of funds Concept of Finance Planning: A business firm is basically a profit earning concern, whose earnings depend to a large extent upon the efficient utilization of funds.
 This requires sound investment decision, roper asset-management policies, proper depreciation provision and efficient management of working capital. there, effective control on cash-inflow and outflow should be maintained and financial checks should be followed.

-- Disposition of Profits: The proper disposition of profits is also an important responsibility for financial management.
+- Disposition of Profits Concept of Finance Planning: The proper disposition of profits is also an important responsibility for financial management.
 Regarding the allocation of net profits after payment of taxes a typical firm may be said to have two choices :

-- Efforts to Maximise Value: it is a regular and recurring responsibility of the financial manager to make continuous efforts to maximize the value of the firm for its shareholders.
+- Efforts to Maximise Value Concept of Finance Planning: it is a regular and recurring responsibility of the financial manager to make continuous efforts to maximize the value of the firm for its shareholders.
 According to Prof. Solomon Ezra of Standard University the main goal of financial management is wealth maximization which depends to a large extent on the quality of decisions taken by a firm as evident from the following chart :

-- Responsibilities to Owners: Shareholders are the real owners of a concern.
+- Responsibilities to Owners Concept of Finance Planning: Shareholders are the real owners of a concern.
 The financial manager has the prime responsibility to those who have committed funds to the enerprise.
 He maintains the owners adequately for the risk capital they provided.

-- Legal Obligation: The financial manager is under an obligation to consider the enterprise in light of its legal obligation.
+- Legal Obligation Concept of Finance Planning: The financial manager is under an obligation to consider the enterprise in light of its legal obligation.
 A host of laws, taxes and rules or regulations cover nearly every move and policy.
 Efficient financial management helps to develop a sound legal framework.

-- Responsibilities to Employees: The financial management must try to realize a healthy going industrial concern capable of maintaining regular employment at satisfactory rates of pay under favorable working conditions.
+- Responsibilities to Employees Concept of Finance Planning: The financial management must try to realise a healthy going industrial concern capable of maintaining regular employment at satisfactory rates of pay under favourable working conditions.
 He should be given ample opportunity to participate in the financial decision making valuable suggestions to improve the financial health of the firm.
 He should think over various suggestions seriously and give effect to them in a thrust to boost their morale.
 As the long term financial interests of management, employees, and owners are common, the financial management should safeguard the interest of all these.

-- Responsibilities to Customers: Financial management is necessary in order to make the payments of customer’s bill effective and ensure the creditors for the continued supply of raw materials.
+- Responsibilities to Customers Concept of Finance Planning: Financial management is necessary in order to make the payments of customer’s bill effective and ensure the creditors for the continued supply of raw materials.

-- Wealth Maximisation: According to, Proof, Solomon of Stanford University the main goal of the finance function is wealth maximization .if the financial management follows the wealth maximization goal, other goals may be archived automatically.
-The financial manager is responsible for maximizing the wealth of the shareholders.
+- Wealth Maximisation Concept of Finance Planning: According to, Proof, Solomon of Stanford University the main goal of the finance function is wealth maximisation .if the financial management follows the wealth maximisation goal, other goals may be archived automatically.
+The financial manager is responsible for maximising the wealth of the shareholders.

-To conclude, the financial manager is responsible not only to maintain the financial health of the organization but also to increase the economic welfare of the shareholders by utilizing the funds in an effective manner.
+To conclude, the financial manager is responsible not only to maintain the financial health of the organisation but also to increase the economic welfare of the shareholders by utilising the funds in an effective manner.